Photo: Thomas Hawk/Flikr

 He believes that much of the bill’s content is based off of misconceptions of the bail bond industry.

 “Every county has their own schedule and for different crimes.
-No discrimination since it’s based off of the crime you commit.
+[There’s] no discrimination since it’s based off of the crime you commit.
 California law already mandates we can’t charge interest.
 We just charge a flat rate of 10%.
 The percentages is based on each individual company.”

 When asked about industry efforts to repeal the new law, he replied, “We’ve been donating money to coalitions to fight the new law.”